The Column: Detecting Biomarkers in Breath using GC–MS

 The article also includes a proof-of-concept study testing breath samples for smoking-related markers to demonstrate reliable and sensitive analyte detection.
 The results show low- and high-concentration compounds detected in a single analysis, precise compound identification and illustrate how markers of smoking behaviour are identified.

-The Breath Biopsy Platform is advancing breath analysis as a tool for early disease detection and precision medicine.
+The Breath Biopsy Platform is advancing breath analysis as a potential tool for early disease detection and precision medicine.
 The platform enables simultaneous analysis of both high-abundance volatile organic compounds and trace-level analytes within breath samples and can be deployed for both comprehensive biomarker discovery and targeted validation studies.
 We recently covered this topic in depth in a webinar at the ASMS virtual seminar series, available to watch on demand.